-- (1) Procedures for obtaining verbal approval when using the 10 U.S.C.
-2304(c)(2) authority: - (a) Prior to taking any action on an acquisition under this authority, the Chief of the Contracting Office (CoCO) or the Procuring Contracting Officer (PCO) must obtain verbal approval of the approving official in order to proceed.
+(1) Procedures for obtaining verbal approval when using the 10 U.S.C.
+2304(c)(2) authority:

+(a) Prior to taking any action on an acquisition under this authority, the Chief of the Contracting Office (CoCO) or the Procuring Contracting Officer (PCO) must obtain verbal approval of the approving official in order to proceed.
 The approving official shall maintain a record of verbal approvals and may be required to provide a report of verbal approvals to the U.S. Army Corps of Engineers (USACE) Advocate for Competition (AFC).
-The requestor, when contacting the AFC, must describe: - (i) Unusual and compelling urgency of the circumstances to include a description of the action; - (ii) Estimated dollar value; and - (iii) Brief justification in terms of impact on quality of life, readiness, loss or other serious injury to the Government; and the acquisition strategy the PCO proposes, to assure maximum competition to the extent practicable, given the unusual and compelling circumstances. - (b) Limitations.
-The requestor, when contacting the approval authority, must describe the following: - (i) Unusual and compelling urgency of the circumstances to include a description of the action; - (ii) Estimated dollar value; and - (iii) Brief justification in terms of impact on quality of life, readiness, loss or other serious injury to the Government, and the acquisition strategy the PCO proposes, to assure maximum competition to the extent practicable, given the unusual and compelling circumstances.
+The requestor, when contacting the AFC, must describe:

+(i) Unusual and compelling urgency of the circumstances to include a description of the action;

+(ii) Estimated dollar value; and

+(iii) Brief justification in terms of impact on quality of life, readiness, loss or other serious injury to the Government; and the acquisition strategy the PCO proposes, to assure maximum competition to the extent practicable, given the unusual and compelling circumstances.

+(b) Limitations.
+The requestor, when contacting the approval authority, must describe the following:

+(i) Unusual and compelling urgency of the circumstances to include a description of the action;

+(ii) Estimated dollar value; and

+(iii) Brief justification in terms of impact on quality of life, readiness, loss or other serious injury to the Government, and the acquisition strategy the PCO proposes, to assure maximum competition to the extent practicable, given the unusual and compelling circumstances.
 Within one working day after verbal approval to proceed, the CoCO shall submit a completed After-the-Fact Justification and Approval (J&A) Upward Reporting Form to the AFC, regardless of approval authority using the following template.

-After-The-Fact J&A Upward Reporting Contracting Officer: E-Mail: Telephone No.: 2.
+After-The-Fact J&A Upward Reporting 1.
+Contracting Officer: E-Mail: Telephone No.: 2.
 Chief of the Contracting Office (CoCO): E-Mail: Telephone No.: 3.
-Technical Point of Contact: Mail: Telephone No.: 4.
-Description of urgent requirement: Goods/services to be procured: Explain the unusual and compell action (include impact on quality of life, reDFARS PGI 206-302-2). ing urgency circumstances of this procurement eadiness, or loss to the Government (see • Explain why a J&A cannot be preaward. epared and submitted at prior to contract Estimated Dollar Value:Contract type (e.g., FFP, T&amp;M):Date of Award: 5.
+Technical Point of Contact: Mail: Telephone No.: ing urgency circumstances of this procurement eadiness, or loss to the Government (see • Explain why a J&A cannot be prepared and submitted at prior to contract award.
+Estimated Dollar Value: Contract type (e.g., FFP, T&M): Date of Award: 5.
 Date verbal approval received: 6.
-Date notification form submitted to AFC C: 7.
+Date notification form submitted to AF C: 7.
 Date J&A will be submitted to Approva I Authority: